igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 # Loading a reference genome

 When you first launch IGV, the human genome GRCh39/hg19 is loaded by default.
-The genome dropdown list on the left end of the IGV window toolbar displays the current reference genome.
+The genome dropdown menu on the left end of the IGV window toolbar displays the current reference genome.

 ![](img/icon_genome_dropdown.png){width=262}

 You can switch genomes by loading one of IGV's hosted reference genomes or by loading your own genome files.

-!!! tip " "
+!!! note " "
     When you switch to a different reference genome, IGV will clear the current session.

-When you load a reference genome, it will be added to the genome dropdown menu and it will remain there unless you remove it.
-IGV uses the folder ```<userhome>/igv/genomes``` to store information about the genomes in the menu.

 ### Hosted genomes

-First check to see if the genome you want is in the dropdown list in the toolbar.
+First check to see if the genome you want is in the dropdown menu in the toolbar.
 If you find it there, just select it from the list.

-If the genome you want is not on the list:
+If the genome you want is not on the dropdown list:

 * Click the ***More...*** entry at the end of the list; or
 * Select ***Genomes > Select Hosted Genome***